 By filling every inch, Leonardo was forced to see his old ideas over and over again until each page was full, and that gave him the opportunity to make connections between some of his many ideas.

-Because he wrote everything down in his notebooks, he was able to see patterns in seemingly disparate fields.
-Walter Isaason commented, “Because he wrote on multiple topics, his eyes and pen darted across disciplines sensing connections.”
+Da Vinci captured everything in his notebooks, enabling him to see patterns in seemingly disparate fields.
+Walter Isaason points out that, “Because he wrote on multiple topics, his eyes and pen darted across disciplines sensing connections.”

-Isaacson also pointed out that Da Vinci’s understanding of optics enabled him to paint “The Last Supper” and his study of the human body aided him in painting the mysterious smile of the “Mona Lisa.”
+Isaacson also notes that Da Vinci’s understanding of optics enabled him to paint “The Last Supper” and his study of the human body aided him in painting the mysterious smile of the “Mona Lisa.”